univention/scim-services/docs/architecture/milestone3.md

     - This raises the maintenance effort.
 To counter that, refactorings with the goal of a common code base should be evaluated.
 - Changes done to SCIM are synchronized to the UDM DB asynchronously.
 - Changes done to UDM are synchronized to the SCIM DB asynchronously.
-- Errors encountered by either consumer are still logged, but now also sent to the Provisioning with realm `sync-error` and topic `scim2udm` or `udm2scim`, encoded as SCIM errors (see [RFC 7644 section 3.12](https://datatracker.ietf.org/doc/html/rfc7644#section-3.12)).
+- Errors encountered by either client are still logged, but now also sent to the Provisioning with realm `sync-error` and topic `scim2udm` or `udm2scim`, encoded as SCIM errors (see [RFC 7644 section 3.12](https://datatracker.ietf.org/doc/html/rfc7644#section-3.12)).
 - Data in the SCIM and UDM databases is _eventually_ consistent.